DeAndre Carter Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Season Stats

-- Carter has totaled 296 receiving yards (18.5 per game) and three touchdowns, reeling in 24 passes on 43 targets.
+- Carter has 24 receptions (on 43 targets) for 296 yards and three touchdowns, averaging 18.5 yards per game.

-- Carter has been the target of 8.1% (43 total) of his team's 532 passing attempts this season.

 - With two targets in the red zone this season, Carter has been on the receiving end of 3.9% of his team's 51 red zone pass attempts.